martinthenext/ir-crowd-thesis/log.md

 ## Accuracy T-test

 To quantify the way distance-aware estimator can be better than majority voting, estimator accuracy has been measured against the baseline of majority voting with the average of 3 votes per document.
 A 1000 runs of simulations were performed identical to the ones yielding the above graphs.
+For topic `20780`:

 Votes per doc for NN estimator|Majority vote, 10 votes per doc|NN,ss=0.1|NN,ss=0.3|NN,ss=0.5|NN,ss=0.7|NN,ss=0.9
 ------------------------------|-------------|---------|---------|---------|---------|---------